Reloaded-Project/Reloaded-II/docs/AddingModFunctionality.md

 ![OpenModFolder](./Images/OpenModFolder.png)

-Go to the folder where your mod is stored, this can be done by simply clicking the `Open Fodler` button.
+Go to the folder where your mod is stored, this can be done by simply clicking the `Open Folder` button.

 ### Add Some Files